FoodIsLifeBGP/banana-rn/README.md

 When the app opens, you will see the login screen.
 Assuming you are still running the [Rails server](https://github.com/FoodIsLifeBGP/banana-rails) in the background, you can log in with the sample account for your variant:

-- email: `donor@donor.com`, password: `donor`
+- email: `donor@donor.com`, password: `donor@123`
-- email: `client@client.com`, password: `client`
+- email: `client@client.com`, password: `client@123`

 or create a new account.

+**Backend Choices**
+- `environments.ts` controls what rails server the app will try to talk to.
+- The default is an AWS server running the latest [banana rails](https://github.com/FoodIsLifeBGP/banana-rails) from the `prealpha/main` branch.
+- If you would like to talk to a different rails server (most likely your own in the event you have changes you want to test), create a file called
+`.env` in your project root and add `IP_ADDRESS=<your internal network ip>` at the top of the file.

 **Possible gotchas for new developers**
-- If you elect to use an android simulator for your testing, by default the client will try to use `localhost:3000` as the network address to reach the [banana rails](https://github.com/FoodIsLifeBGP/banana-rails) backend service.
-It won't be available at that location on the android simulator.
-This issue will manifest itself in a rather incongruous way with the client showing an alert message about a [418](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) http response code.
-You can change `environments.ts`, use your web browser to test, or possibly tell react-native that it's not in dev mode.
 - If you elect to use your web browser to test your changes, Firefox may just render a blank page.
 Switching to another browser should resolve the issue.

-If you run into an error like this:
+- If you run into an error like this:
 ```
 error Invalid regular expression: /(.*\\__fixtures__\\.*|node_modules[\\\]react[\\\]dist[\\\].*|website\\node_modules\\.*|heapCapture\\bundle\.js|.*\\__tests__\\.*)$/: Unterminated character class.
 Run CLI with --verbose flag for more details.